Shopify/shopify-api-js/docs/usage/oauth.md

 ## Start endpoint

-The route for starting the OAuth process (in this case `/auth`) will use the library's `shopify.auth.begin` method.
+The route for starting the OAuth process (in this case `/auth`) will use the library's `auth.begin` ([see reference](../reference/auth/begin.md)) method.
 The method will set up the process and respond by redirecting the user to the Shopify Authentication screen, where the merchant will have to accept the required app scopes.

 Example `/auth` endpoint in an Express.js app: